Canon 550D vs Sony A99 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 550D and Sony Alpha ALT-A99 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A99 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

 Studio photographers will appreciate that the Sony A99 II (unlike the 550D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the 550D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 550D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 550D was succeeded by the Canon 600D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 550D or the Sony A99 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.